7 min to read

 cp values.yaml values/mgmt.yaml

-2. Configure Backup Templates
+2. Configuring Backup Templates

 Create templates/backup-cronjob.yaml